 This is a six part travelogue series exploring a section of Yunnan Province in China, from the autonomous prefecture of Xishuangbanna (西双版纳) to the remote village of Manwa Laozhai (曼佤老寨) and finally to the ancient tea forests of Jingmai (景迈).

 We wake up at 5am to the call of a rooster, but the sunrise wasn’t until 8am (no time zones in China and we are pretty far west).
 Our host makes us some eggs and a bowl of noodles with freshly harvested veggies from her garden.
-It did come with a side of chilies! 🌶️ A-Yun (阿云 – his moniker meaning cloud) was going to give us a tour of his mountains.
+It comes with a side of chilies! 🌶️ A-Yun (阿云 – his moniker meaning cloud) is giving us a tour of his mountains today.
 We pack a few fruits, but he was mostly going to forage what grew in these mountains and snack along the way.
 No gels or bars!

 Yunnan: Mountains of Manwa Laozhai (曼佤老寨)